 - Be patient when making this recipe.
 It may seem like it’s taking too long after 5 minutes but it really could take up to 8 minutes or more to reach the right thickness.

 - Don’t like pudding skin?
 Cut wax paper to fit or plastic wrap pressed down on the top to prevent the skin from forming.
-If you want cold put it into the fridge for about half an hour.
+If you want it cold, put it into the fridge for about half an hour.

 - I like to serve the pudding slightly runny.
 The longer you let it sit though, the thicker it will get.
 Once you’ve made it a few times you will start to gauge how you like to eat it.